SergiyKochenko/Marketplace-Majesty/README.md

 # Shop Platform

-This project is a commercial shop platform designed to provide a seamless shopping experience for customers, along with robust management tools for admins.
+This project is a commercial shop platform designed to provide a seamless shopping experience for customers, along with robust management tools for admins and vendors.

 ## Table of Contents